pkiyer/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-access-ravello.rst

 Access your environment
 -----------------------

-If you deployed the existing blueprint mentioned above; Once your environment is started, find the 'Jumpbox' component under 'Components' and launch RDP (in the ACCESS menu)
+Once your environment is started, find the 'Windows CTF Jumpbox' component under list of VMs and launch RDP (in the ACCESS menu)

 .. image:: ../images/Launch-RDP.png
    :scale: 50%
    :align: center

 Click on the shortcut that got downloaded and it should open your RDP session.
-The credentials to use are **administrator/&NUyBADsdo**
+The credentials to use are **student/agility**

 *If you have trouble reading the text please see optional directions for changing text size in the Appendix.*